BIOMI 1400 Antibiotics: Probing the Biology of Life and Death

 Course description

-Though antibiotic resistance puts millions of lives at peril from infectious diseases each year, antibiotics and other antimicrobials have played a critical role in helping scientists understand biologicals systems better.
+Though antibiotic resistance puts millions of lives at peril from infectious diseases each year, antibiotics and other antimicrobials have played a critical role in helping scientists understand biological systems better.
 This class examines the biology of microbial life through the lens of antibiotics and other antimicrobials.
 It is intended for non-life-science majors.

 Outcome 1: Explain, evaluate, and effectively interpret factual claims, theories, and assumptions in the sciences.